First drive review: 2020 Tesla Model Y sets the benchmark for electric crossovers

 2020 Tesla Model Y

 Paul’s car was equipped with Full Self-Driving, but we tapped down twice on the right stalk to use Autopilot.
 Full Self-Driving allows the car to drive itself from on-ramp to off-ramp and even change lanes around slower traffic.
-Autopilot also changed lanes by itself when we activated the turn signal and otherwise stayed in its lane and away from other traffic as long as we applied torque to the steering wheel roughly every 45 seconds (note, yes, this is more than we’ve seen in our Model 3 experiences).
+The Model Y also changed lanes by itself when we activated the turn signal—because it was optioned with FSD—and it otherwise stayed in its lane and away from other traffic as long as we applied torque to the steering wheel roughly every 45 seconds (note, yes, this is more than we’ve seen in our Model 3 experiences).

-Full Self-Driving’s highway driving mode also requires the driver to touch the steering wheel periodically but also adds automatic parking and summon features and can recognize and react to stoplights.
+Full Self-Driving’s highway driving mode and Navigate on Autopilot functionality require the driver to touch the steering wheel periodically.
+The package also adds automatic parking and summon features and can recognize and react to stoplights.
 In the future, should regulations allow it, Full Self-Driving will enable actual full self driving through an over-the-air update.

 I should note that the day was clear and the roads were dry.
 In these conditions, Autopilot worked well.
 However, we can’t render a full opinion until we experience it during extended tests and in poor conditions.
 We always recommend drivers pay full attention to the road.